ZhaoLizz/Android-Notes/README.md

-# My Android Notes
+ My Android Notes

-Hello!This is my own Android Notes,if u like it,welcome 2 star it.
+Hello!This is my own Android Notes,if you like it,welcome to star it.